How Hermès Transforms Crystal Into The Colorful Dial Of The Arceau Millefiori Watch

 I can tell you after having spent the day in the factory that it is hot, very hot, inside.
 I estimate the general temperature to have been in the neighborhood of 45°C. The searing furnaces – which were still fed with coal up to the 1980s – placed throughout the cavernous factory building made standing and watching the crystal being made a strategic process in temperature control.

 To make a paperweight, the artisan continues adding generous layers of molten crystal to ultimately form a globe.
-To make a dial for the Arceau Millefiori watch, not quite as much crystal material is added is added to the molten mass of bonbons.
+To make a dial for the Arceau Millefiori watch, not quite as much crystal material is added to the molten mass of bonbons.
 What comes out in the end is more of a mini paperweight.

 When the artisans are happy with the outcome, the completed mini paperweights are then shipped off to a gem-cutting specialist in Germany for precision cutting to 0.6 mm height.